 “To have the NCAA Championships in the Valley of the Sun is an incredible addition to our community,” said Farr-Kaye.
-“We have the people, the course and the golf knowledge to stage three incredible years of championships.
+“We have the people, the course and the golf knowledge to stage two incredible years of championships.
 As the coach of the host school, we look forward to trying to win more championships in front of our incredible alumni and supporters.
 As a former player who won a title, I can tell you there will be no better experience than a Phoenix crowd watching and encouraging all the teams.”

 Matt Thurmond’s Comments